-Security for coming up for judgement
+Security for coming up for judgment

-- 36. (1) In any case in which a person is convicted before any court of any offence, if it appears to the court before which he is convicted that having regard to the circumstances including the nature of the offence and the character of the accused it is expedient to release the offender on probation, the court may, instead of sentencing him at once to any punishment, direct that he be released on his entering into a bond, with or without sureties, and during such period (not exceeding 2 years) as the court may direct, to appear and receive sentence when called upon and in the meantime to keep the peace and be of good behaviour. - (2) If at any time the court which convicted the offender is satisfied that the offender has failed to observe any of the conditions of his recognisance, it may issue a warrant for his apprehension. - (3) An offender when apprehended on any such warrant shall be brought forthwith before the court by which the warrant was issued and such court may either remand him in custody until the case is heard or admit him to bail with a sufficient surety conditioned for his appearing for sentence.
-Such court may, after hearing the case, pass sentence. - (4) Where an order under subsection (1) is made by a court, the order shall, for the purpose of revesting or restoring stolen property and for the purpose of enabling the court to make any order under sections 155 and 156 of the Criminal Procedure Code, have Cap.
-17 the like effect as a conviction. - (5) Sections 111, 112 and 114 of the Criminal Procedure Code Cap.
-17 shall apply mutatis mutandis to recognisances taken under this section.
+- 33. (1) In any case in which a person is convicted before any court of any offence, if it appears to the court before which he is convicted that having regard to the circumstances including the nature of the offence and the character of the accused it is expedient to release the offender on probation, the court may, instead of sentencing him at once to any punishment, direct that he be released on his entering into a bond, with or without sureties, and during such period (not exceeding two years) as the court may direct, to appear and receive sentence when called upon and in the meantime to keep the peace and be of good behaviour. - (2) If at any time the court which convicted the offender is satisfied that the offender has failed to observe any of the conditions of his recognisance, it may issue a warrant for his apprehension. - (3) An offender when apprehended on any such warrant shall be brought forthwith before the court by which the warrant was issued and such court may either remand him in custody until the case is heard or admit him to bail with a sufficient surety conditioned for his appearing for sentence.
+Such court may, after hearing the case, pass sentence.